apike/allenpike.com/_posts/2009-03-04-the-california-guys.markdown

 The product he envisioned was a hosted project management web app.
 The starting point was some open source PHP code that had been abandoned by its creator.
 His request was for a fixed bid on a set of improvements, both design and functionality.

 This opportunity both excited and frightened me.
 The previous contract I’d done was a site from scratch and had taken about 80 hours, and I’d learned a lot since then.
-Based on that information, for improving an existing system I bid using 50 hours at $20/hour ((He talked me down from $25, which he said was high.
-This is always hard to fend of for people starting off who don't have connections in the industry.
-I was a newbie, and we both knew it.)).
+Based on that information, for improving an existing system I bid using 50 hours at $20/hour[^1].
 I thought $20/hour was workable, since at the ISP I was making less.
 I thought wrong.

 As you may know, fixed bids are very dangerous things to make.
 Even for hourly projects, you might not bill for every single hour you spend, depending on how diligent you are about billing for administration time, estimates, and such.
 Of course, fixed bids can work if you have crystal clear requirements, a strict scope, and strong understanding of the task at hand.
 I had none of those things.
 I wasn’t even allowed to see the code before I made the bid, although I talked my way into seeing the system in action via webcast.